microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="closestinteger"></a>**ClosestInteger** Inspired by [HumanEval](https://github.com/openai/human-eval) \#99

     Since we can tolerate more than one answer per puzzle, we do not need to specify a tie-breaking rule.
-(3 instances)
+(5 instances)

     ```python
     def sat(n: int, x=329437923.5):
-        """Round to nearest integer"""
         return abs(n - x) <= 0.5

+    def sol(x=329437923.5):
+        """Round to nearest integer

+        --- input ---
+        3.7

+        --- output ---
+        4
+        """
     ```
     <details><summary>1 hand-written solution </summary>